 What do today’s employers want?

 Past behavior is the best predictor of future performance, so employers want to find evidence of past success in your paperwork.
 They seek both hard and soft skills.
-For teaching, hard skills include your training to deliver instruction, raise student achievement and manage a classroom.
+For teaching, hard skills include your training to deliver instruction, raise student achievement, teach with technology and manage a classroom.
 Soft skills include your passion and ability to relate to students and colleagues.
 As you write a winning résumé, carefully consider each line, ensuring that you are representing yourself as a highly-trained and experienced teacher, ready to do the job.
 Expand on the skills in your cover letter, and, of course, discuss your successes in the interview.

 TIP: What hard and soft skills are shown in the job advertisement?
 They may be listed as duties or responsibilities.
 Tailor your résumé to the criteria listed.